Artsdatabanken/artsorakel/README.md

    ```

    This will:
-   - Download Chivo fonts from Fontsource (if missing or older than a week)
+   - Download fonts from Fontsource
    - Generate localized strings for both platforms
    - Convert SVG icons to Android VectorDrawables
    - Generate iOS color assets and app icons